19hours/sg-statutes/Acts/Immigration Act.md

 ### Medical examination

-29\.—(1) For the purpose of exercising his powers and carrying out his functions and duties under this Act or the regulations, an immigration officer may require any person who desires to enter Singapore, or to whom a permit, pass or certificate has been issued, to submit to an examination by a Government medical officer.
+29\.—(1) For the purpose of exercising his powers and carrying out his functions and duties under this Act or the regulations, an immigration officer may require any person who desires to enter Singapore, or to whom a permit, pass or certificate has been issued, to submit to an examination by a registered medical practitioner.

 [34/98]

+[Act 18 of 2012 wef 19/12/2012]

-(2) The Government medical officer shall, upon completion of an examination of a person under subsection (1), submit a copy of the results of the examination to the Controller.
+(2) The registered medical practitioner shall, upon completion of an examination of a person under subsection (1), submit a copy of the results of the examination to the Controller.

 [34/98]

+[Act 18 of 2012 wef 19/12/2012]

-(3) Notwithstanding the provisions of any other written law or rule of law, a Government medical officer shall, if required by the Controller for the purposes of exercising his powers and carrying out his functions and duties under this Act or the regulations, furnish the Controller with a copy of any medical record relating to a person who has been examined pursuant to subsection (1) as the Controller may require.
+(3) Notwithstanding the provisions of any other written law or rule of law, a registered medical practitioner shall, if required by the Controller for the purposes of exercising his powers and carrying out his functions and duties under this Act or the regulations, furnish the Controller with a copy of any medical record relating to a person who has been examined pursuant to subsection (1) as the Controller may require.

 [34/98]

+[Act 18 of 2012 wef 19/12/2012]

 (4) Any person to whom a permit, pass or certificate has been issued who, without reasonable excuse, refuses to submit to an examination when required by an immigration officer under subsection (1) shall be guilty of an offence and shall be liable on conviction to a fine not exceeding $2,000 or to imprisonment for a term not exceeding 6 months or to both.